stephtf/readme-generator/README.md

 ## Questions

 If you have any questions about the repo, open an issue or contact me directly at stfajardo@gmail.com.
-You can find more of my work at [stephtf](https://github.com/stephtf/).
+You can find more of my work at [stephtf](https://github.com/stephtf/) or by visiting my website at [https://www.stephfajardo.com](https://www.stephfajardo.com).